toluwajosh/applied_python_programming_masterclass/4_web_apps_with_django/django_mini_blog_1.md

 ![django_admin_home](django_admin_home.png)

 Here, you can see the models that we have created.
 You can go ahead and check around in each models.
 Also fill in some dummy data that we can use to verify our website.
-We already have one `User` which is you, so create and extra one that you can assign a blog.Make sure to have about two blogs and at least on comment for each blog.
+We already have one `User` which is you, so create and extra one that you can assign a blog.
+Make sure to have about two blogs and at least on comment for each blog.

 ## Create the homepage template

 Now that we have some data, let us create a template for our home page.
 Nothing fancy here though.
 It is good practice to keep things organized in directories so we are going to create a `template` directory where we will store all our `html` files for the app.
-Create an `index.html` in `testsite/blog/templates/` and fill in the following.
+Now, create an `index.html` in `testsite/blog/templates/` and fill in the following.

 ```html
 <!DOCTYPE html>